harshitha4018/DSE/README.md

    - Columns represent attributes.
    - SQL is supported by MySQL, Oracle, SQL Server, PostgreSQL, etc.

----> DAY 2 Creating Databases & Tables
+---> Creating Databases & Tables

     Objective
         Learned how to create databases, create tables, use SQL data types, and apply constraints to maintain data integrity.